Switchback Spring, June 16-18, 2026 in New Orleans, LA

 • 5:00 PM – 5:45 PM: Afternoon Featured Presentation

 Located in the exhibit hall, the Trailheads Theater will be an engaging education space open to all.
 Retailers, brands, and more will access impactful insights from a lineup of thoughtfully selected presenters, which includes partner organizations, brand and retail leaders, and other industry experts.
-Stay tuned for the theater lineup, coming soon!
+Stay tuned for the full theater lineup, coming soon!

 Trailheads Theater Presentations Dates & Times: